intel-analytics/ipex-llm/ppml/docs/examples.md

 </details>

 ## Trusted ML

+Please be noted that the xgboost examples listed here are **deprecated** due to the fact that Rabit's network (contains gradient, split and env) is not protected.

 ### Run Trusted Spark XGBoost Regressor
 <details><summary>This example shows how to run trusted Spark XGBoost Regressor.</summary>